by G. M. Anstey

 - his ‘Black Book’ of exquisitely drawn Anstey pedigree charts;

-- his ‘Red Book of Correspondence’ containing around 120 letters that he wrote to various genealogical correspondents between 1911 and 1914, plus replies to his letters, some dated as early as 1908;
+- his ‘Red Book of Correspondence’ (which was actually a ‘letter copying book’) containing copies of around 120 letters that he wrote to various genealogical correspondents between 1911 and 1914, plus replies to his letters, some dated as early as 1908;

 - his ‘Anstey Family Article’ written and published in the ‘South Gloucestershire Chronicle’ newspaper in January 1913;